michelle-miller/assistant-icp/tutorial.md

 Now, when you test, you can provide a set of number or a mix of numbers and text as input, and the dialog reminds you of the correct order number format.
 You have successfully tested your dialog, found a weakness in it, and corrected it.

 Another way you can address this type of scenario is to add a node with slots.
-See the [Adding a node with slots to a dialog](tutorial-slots.html) tutorial to learn more about using slots.
+See the [Adding a node with slots to a dialog](/docs/services/assistant-icp/tutorial-slots.html) tutorial to learn more about using slots.
 {:tip}

 ## Step 5: Add the personal touch
-{: #get-username}
+{: #tut-get-username}

 If the user shows interest in the bot itself, you want the virtual assistant to recognize that curiosity and engage with the user in a more personal way.
 You might remember the `#General_About_You` intent, which is provided with the *General* content catalog, that we considered using earlier, before you added your own custom `#about_restaurant` intent.
 It is built to recognize just such questions from the user.
 Add a node that condition on this intent.
 In your response, you can ask for the user's name and save it to a $username variable that you can use elsewhere in the dialog, if available.

 First, you need to make sure the service will recognize a name if the user provides one.
 So, you can enable the `@sys-person` entity, which is designed to recognize common first and last names (in English).

 ### Add a person system entity
+{: #tut-add-sys-person}

 The service provides a number of *system entities*, which are common entities that you can use for any application.

 1. Click the **Entities** tab, and then click **System entities**.